A few years back, it was easier than ever for teenagers to make money online.

 However, the emerging realm of internet commerce gets more and more well developed by the year, and all of the fledgling opportunities that used to exist for kids to earn money have been replaced, somewhat.

 Or so it seemed!

-In reality, the opportunities just shifted places a little bit; the teenager with an open eye can find plenty of places to make money online.
+In reality, the opportunities have just shifted a little.
+Any teenager with an open eye can find plenty of places to make money online these days.